 Every year, more than 4.7 million people across the country are attacked by a dog.
 Of those attacks, almost 800,000 bites are serious enough to require medical attention.
-That’s almost 1 out of 6 victims.
-And nearly 368,000 victims of dog attacks, almost 50%, are sent to hospital emergency departments every year.
+Nearly 368,000 victims of dog attacks — almost 50% — end up in the emergency room every year.

 Owners of dogs, regardless of the breed of dog, can be held responsible when their dog bites or attacks someone.

 Why Dogs Attack

 Most victims of dog attacks who receive medical attention are children.
 For children, getting bitten by a dog is the fifth most-frequent cause of visits to emergency rooms.
 The next class of victims most likely to be attacked are senior citizens.
 When dogs do go on the attack, they more often than not choose to bite their victim’s face.